alejandraluaces/TIY_Application/source/alejandra-plus-tiy.md

 > Being an amateur harnesses the Zen notion of “beginner’s mind” — a state of openness to possibility that closes up as we get calcified in expertise.

 I believe an expert's mentality makes you inflexible; resistant to new knowledge or new ways of thinking.

+Additionally, since I work so closely with clients and have an apprentice of my own, I am always trying to improve the way I teach, sometimes through reading TIY-recommended readings like Make it Stick.

 ### Collaboration
 This is a follow-up to my values regarding education.
 The software community is made up of smart, hard-working individuals.
 When people of various skill levels collaborate, amazing things happen, and everyone comes away a winner.